Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Basic data

-All diagnoses in this classification are systematized and have codes and ciphers.
-Codes and ciphers are used to maintain medical confidentiality when indicating a diagnosis in medical records.
-At the current time, the ICD has more than 21 classes of diagnoses.
+All diagnoses in this classification are systematized and have codes and codes.
+Codes and ciphers are used to maintain medical confidentiality when indicating a diagnosis in medical documentation.
+Currently, the ICD has more than 21 classes of diagnoses.
 Latin and Arabic letters are used to denote ciphers and codes.
-Another class, 22, is used for research purposes.
+Another class - 22, is used for research purposes.

-The principles of forming diagnoses in ICD 10 are as follows:
+The principles for forming diagnoses in ICD 10 are as follows:

 • epidemic;